Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Proof of Theorem and Corollary

 \section{Proof of Theorem~\ref{thm:main} and Corollary~\ref{cor:main_compact}}

-In this section, we prove Theorem~\ref{thm:not-pseudo-eff} for the case of non-pseudo effective canonical divisor $K_X$.
-Theorem~\ref{thm:main} will follow from it and Theorem~\ref{thm:nak-7-1-1} for the case with $K_X$ pseudo-effective.
+In this section, we prove \cref{thm:not-pseudo-eff} for the case of non-pseudo effective canonical divisor $K_X$. \cref{thm:main} will follow from it and \cref{thm:nak-7-1-1} for the case with $K_X$ being pseudo-effective.

-\begin{thm} Let $f\colon X\to X$ be a non-isomorphic surjective endomorphism of a normal projective surface with $K_X$ not being pseudo-effective.
+\begin{theorem} Let $f\colon X\to X$ be a non-isomorphic surjective endomorphism of a normal projective surface with $K_X$ not being pseudo-effective.
 Then $X$ has only lc singularities.
 Replacing $f$ by an iteration we may run an $f$-equivariant minimal model program